American Century Championship: 2020s

 On Friday, July 11, 2025, in Round One of the 36th annual American Century Championship, Pavelski scored 23 points with Del Negro trailing by only one point.
 Former soccer player Taylor Twellman and Stephen Curry both scored 21 points, respectively.
 On Saturday, July 12, in Round Two, Pavelski tied Twellman for the co-lead after two rounds with 44 total points, with country music singer Jake Owen trailing by three points.
 The shot of the day on Day Two came on the par-three 12th hole, when former MLB player Jimmy Rollins made a hole-in-one from 139 yards, the seventh hole-in-one in tournament history and the second ever (consecutive) occurrence on that particular hole.
 This is the third straight year with an ace at the tournament.
-He won a 2024 MasterCraft X24 boat collaborated with TravisMathew worth $200,000.00.
-On Sunday, July 14, in Round Three, Pavelski won the tournament with a dramatic eagle on the eighteenth and final hole, finishing with 73 total points.
+He won a 2024 MasterCraft X24 boat collaborated with TravisMathew worth at least $325,000.00.
+On Sunday, July 14, in Round Three, Pavelski won the tournament with a dramatic walk-off eagle on the eighteenth and final hole.
+He scored 29 points that day to finish with 73 total points.
 He celebrated his birthday on Friday, his wedding anniversary on Saturday, and celebrated his win very similar to Curry's two years ago.
+Pavelski became the seventh NHL hockey player overall and the first U.S. born NHL hockey player to win the tournament.
 Smoltz finished in second place with 64 total points and Owen finished in third place with 62 total points.

+On Friday, July 10, 2026, in Round One of the 37th annual American Century Championship, the defending champion Pavelski scored 29 points.
+This was his second consecutive round scoring 29 points dating back to last year's Final Round.
+Fish and Stephen Curry scored 27 and 25 points.
+On Saturday, July 11, in Round Two, Fish made a gutsy eagle on 18 to take the lead, finishing with 52 points.
+Pavelski was four points back with 48 points and Sörenstam finished with 47 points.
+On Sunday, July 12, in Round Three, Fish won the tournament with a conservative and safe par on the eighteenth and final hole, finishing with 72 total points scored.
+Previous champions Pavelski and Curry finished with 66 and 59 total points scored, respectively.
+Fish's third title in the last seven years made him the sixth in tournament history to win at least three.